The Discovery Group

 Linda's clinical background is in obstetrics and gynaecology and she had a previous post seconded to the (then) Scottish Executive as Head of the Women and Children’s Unit.
 Her special interests are in maternal and child health and she is an honorary professor at the University of Glasgow.
 Linda has served on a number of national groups including the Child and Young People’s Health Support Group and was a member of the Commission on Female Offenders.

-Helen Happer, Care Inspectorate
+Helen Happer, nominated by Care Inspectorate

 Helen qualified as a social worker from Aberdeen University in 1984 and has spent her career working for better outcomes for children and families, in central and local government and in the third sector.